 Is It Possible to Sue a Dissolved LLC?

 Yes, LLCs are not considered legal entities and therefore file no tax returns or pay any taxes.

 As such, the owners of an LLC who declare bankruptcy may be held personally liable for filing liabilities.
-You must seek legal advice from a law firm.
+You must seek legal advice and legal services from a law firm.